-Tenant occupants are eligible for relocation assistance in a voluntary acquisition.
+Tenant-occupants are eligible for relocation assistance in a voluntary acquisition, if deemed displaced persons.

 INVOLUNTARY ACQUISITIONS

 When an acquisition is involuntary, the UGLG is required, under state and federal law to follow a set process for acquiring real property.